syanao/my_enpit/README.md

 #Hello world

-This is my first repository.
+This is our my first repository. for enPit 2014.

 It is fine.
+today.